Accenture/accenture.github.io/_drafts/SmartOpenSpaces.md

 * Where are the customers located at this exact moment in time?
 * Which places are capturing the customer attention?

-Or analyse aggregated data for insights on people habits
+Or analyze aggregated data for insights on people habits:

 * Which are the paths that customers follow more frequently inside the store?
 * A sale on selected items started yesterday at noon.
 How was the activity in the surrounding area compared to normal days?
-* What is the activity pattern along the day in the electronics department?
-That information would be helpful to plan working shifts better
+* What is the activity pattern during the day in the electronics department?
+This information would be helpful to plan working shifts better.

 Our approach has also one main objective: TCO should be as low as possible.
 To enable that objective:

 * Leverage open standards, minimizing the cost of software licenses.
-* Phisical implementation with low-cost, easy to obtain devices.
+* Physical implementation with low-cost, easy to obtain devices.
-* Simple & lightweight, but easy to scale.
+* Simple and lightweight, but easy to scale.

 ## Technology selection